 In 1920 the Infirmary was renamed the Kingston & District Hospital, thus escaping the pejorative word 'infirmary', inextricably linked with the Poor Law and pauperism.
-A larger Nurses' Home was built on the western side of the site, with its entrance in Wolverton Avenue.
+A larger Nurses' Home for 110 nurses was built in 1926 on the western side of the site, with its entrance in Wolverton Avenue.
 It was formally opened in 1928 by the Duchess of York (who later became Queen Elizabeth the Queen Mother).

 In 1930 the Boards of Guardians were abolished and replaced by Public Assistant Committees.
 The workhouse was renamed the Kingston Central Relief Institution.
 By the 1930s the incidence of road traffic accidents had greatly increased - from 16 cases in 1920 to 240 in 1930 - and the Hospital installed a modern operating theatre.
 The Medical Superintendent performed most of the operations (800 in 1930), as well as running the 600-bedded Hospital.
 In addition to him, there were now three staff doctors and 107 nurses.
 A Massage and Electrical Department had been established.
 Conditions had improved for patients, with each bed equipped with a wireless set (radio).
 By 1936 plans had been drawn up for the rebuilding of the Hospital, but the outbreak of WW2 in 1939 delayed in the scheme.

-The Hospital joined the NHS in 1948 under the control of the South West Metropolitan Regional Hospital Board.
+The Hospital joined the NHS in 1948 under the control of the Kingston and Long Grove Hospital Management Committee, part of the South West Metropolitan Regional Hospital Board.
 In 1949 the Institution was transferred to the Board and integrated into the Hospital.
 The Board began a four-phase plan to develop the site as a modern hospital.